MurshidtheDigitalNomad/PlantDex/README.md

 How to play:
 To play the video game, open project.godot and then click the Play button on the right hand corner.

+TECH STACK:

+For development of game GODOT engine and GDscript programming language was used.
+For development of the Machine Learning Model Python in Jupyter Notebook was used.

 Features:

 NASA API USAGE: